 The majority of your time as a research degree student will be spent in self-directed study, with guidance from your supervisors.
 Indeed, the ability to conduct your own research and manage your own time accordingly is one of the key skills you will develop during your PhD.

 While each degree timetable will vary, dependent on the actual nature of the project, you are expected to fit in with the following broad structure, which coalesces around a number of key milestones.
-Please note that the following is based on a standard full-time PhD of 3-4 years.

 Year one: The first year usually includes consolidating the ideas presented in your research proposal, undertaking a literature review and establishing an appropriate methodology for your research.
 You may also undertake preliminary experiments.
 You will also be expected to attend 70 hours of training courses over the year, prepare a poster for the annual Institute of Dentistry PhD Day and get involved in journal clubs or other collaborative postgraduate activities.

 You will also have to pass the 9 month progression review.
 See our Progression and Examination section below for more information.

 Year two: this year will be spent conducting the major ‘research’ element of your degree.
 This may take the form of lab-work; gathering statistical data; or some other form of research, dependent on the nature of your project.

 You will also have to pass the 18 month progression review.
 See our Progression and Examination section below for more information.